cosmoscout/cosmoscout-vr/docs/install.md

 # Build Instructions

+For now, no binary packages of CosmoScout VR are provided.
+If you want to test or use the software, you have to compile it yourself.

 CosmoScout VR can be build in debug and release mode on Linux and Windows.
 Most dependencies are included as [git submodules](externals). **You will only need a copy of [CMake](https://cmake.org/) (version 3.12 or greater), [Boost](https://www.boost.org/) (version 1.69 or greater) and a recent C++ compiler (gcc 7, clang 5 or msvc 19).
 For the compilation of the externals [Python](https://www.python.org/) is also required.**

 ## Linux